Madonna della Clemenza

-The Madonna della Clemenza is a panel painting in encaustic (with later over-painting), variously dated between the 6th and 9th century CE, in the Basilica Santa Maria in Trastevere, Rome, Italy.
+The Madonna della Clemenza is a panel painting in encaustic (with later over-painting), variously dated between the 6th and 9th century, in the Basilica Santa Maria in Trastevere, Rome, Italy.
 It is an icon of the enthroned Virgin and Child.
 The origins of the painting are debated among scholars, but it is regarded as having been produced in Rome, perhaps commissioned by the ethnically Greek Pope John VII (r.
 705–707), one of the Byzantine popes, which would help to account for the especially strong Greek elements.
 The Madonna della Clemenza is one of the five oldest existing Marian Icons from the medieval period.
 Its proximity to the rise of Christianity is one of the reasons it was believed to be a divine image.
 It is the largest of the five at 164 x 116 cm (64.5in by 45.5 in).

 While most scholars believe that the painting was always intended for Santa Maria in Trastevere, where it appears to be documented in the reign of Pope Gregory IV (828–844), others suggest this was not its original home.
 It may instead have been commissioned for a new palace John VII began in the Greek quarter around Santa Maria Antiqua, which was never finished in his short reign.